-To create a Web macro using sessions captured by Web Proxy:
+To create a Web macro using sessions displayed in or captured by Web Proxy:

 - 1. Select the sessions you want to include in the macro by placing a check mark in the left column. - 2.
-Click the File menu and select Create Web Macro. - 3.
-(Optional) On the Create Web Macro dialog box, select Enable Check for Logout and then enter a regular expression that identifies a unique text or phrase that occurs in the server's HTTP response when a user logs out or when a user who is not logged in requests access to a protected URL.
+Click the File menu and select Create Web Macro. - The Create Web Macro dialog box opens. - 3.
+(Optional) On the Create Web Macro dialog box, select Enable Check for Logout and then enter a regular expression that identifies a unique text or phrase that occurs in the server's HTTP response when a user logs out or when a user who is not logged in requests access to a protected

+URL.